 '''

-Inputs:

-target:

-entry to be removed

-InOuts:

-Outputs:

-PreCond:

-PostCond: - the original entry is closed and removed.

-Perms:

-Query

-Write

-Exec for parent directory.

-Write for parent directory.

-{\tt NotImplemented}

-Throws:

-BadParameter

-IncorrectState

-PermissionDenied

-AuthorizationFailed

-AuthenticationFailed

-Timeout

-NoSuccess

-- a 'BadParameter' exception is thrown if the

-Notes:

 !

-entry is a directory and the 'Recursive' flag
+entry is a non-empty directory and the

-is not set.
+'Recursive' flag is not set.

+- if the 'Recursive' flag is defined, the target

+is recursively removed if it is a directory;

+otherwise this flag is ignored.

+- if the 'Dereference' flag is specified, the

+method applies to the link target of target.

+The flag causes a 'BadParameter' exception if

+target is not a link.

 - a 'BadParameter' exception is thrown if the

 entry is not a directory and the 'Recursive'

 flag is set.

 - the entry will not be dereferenced unless the

 'Dereference' flag is given.
 If derefencing is

 impossible (e.g. on a broken link), an

 'IncorrectState' exception is thrown.

 - other flags are not allowed, and cause a

 'BadParameter' exception.

 - the default flags are 'None' (0).

 - if the instance was not closed before, this

 call performs a close() on the instance, and

 all notes to close() apply.

 - similar to 'rm' as defined by POSIX.

 - close

 Purpose: closes the object

-Format:

-close
+Format: close

 (in float timeout = 0.0);

-Inputs:

-timeout
+Inputs: timeout

 seconds to wait

 InOuts:

-Outputs: -
+Outputs:

-PreCond:
+PreCond: -

 PostCond: - the entry instance is closed.

 Perms:

+Throws:

-Throws: NotImplemented
+NotImplemented

-'''

-'''

 IncorrectState

 NoSuccess

 Notes:

 - any subsequent method call on the object

 MUST raise an 'IncorrectState' exception

 (apart from DESTRUCTOR and close()).

 - close() can be called multiple times, with no

 side effects.

 - if close() is implicitly called in the

 DESTRUCTOR, it will never throw an exception.

 - for resource deallocation semantics, see

 Section 2.

+'''

+'''

 - for timeout semantics, see Section 2.

 // overload permissions because of namespace specific flags

 - permissions_allow

 Purpose: enable a permission

 Format:

 permissions_allow

 (in string id,

 in int

 perm,

 in int

 flags = None);

 Inputs:

+id to set permission for

 id:

-id to set permission for

 permission to enable

 perm:

 mode of operation

 flags:

 InOuts:

-Outputs:
+Outputs: -

 PreCond:

 PostCond: - the permissions are enabled.

+Perms:

-Perms: Owner
+Owner

+Throws:

-Throws: NotImplemented
+NotImplemented

 BadParameter

 IncorrectState

 PermissionDenied

 AuthorizationFailed

 AuthenticationFailed

 Timeout

 NoSuccess

+- all notes to permissions_allow from the

 Notes:

-- all notes to permissions_allow from the

 saga::permissions interface apply.

 - allowed flags are: 'Recursive', 'Dereference'.

 All other flags cause a 'BadParameter'

 exception.

-'''

 - specifying 'Recursive' for a non-directory

 causes a 'BadParameter' exception.

 - permissions_deny

 Purpose: disable a permission flag

+permissions_deny

+Format:

-Format: permissions_deny (in string id,
+(in string

+id,

+in int

+perm,

-in int perm, in int flags);
+in int

+flags);

+Inputs:

+id:

-Inputs: id: id to set permission for
+id to set permission for

+permission to disable

+perm:

+flags:

-perm: permission to disable flags: mode of operation
+mode of operation

+InOuts:

+Outputs: -

+PreCond: -

+'''